OBDS-Training/Help/content/en/docs/python/setup/windows/index.md

 Click on the 'Extension' tab on the left.

-- Install 'Python'. (screenshot)
+- Install 'Python'.

 ![Install the 'Python' extension.](vscode-extension-python.png)

-- Install 'Live Share Extension Pack'. (screenshot)
+- Install 'Live Share Extension Pack'.

 ![Install the 'Live Share Extension Pack' extension.](vscode-extension-liveshare.png)